mohankrishna12/mohankrishna.github.io/README.md

 ## Projects

+-Pulse Bird Sound Recognition
+    This project is as part of our course work named Computing With Signals(DA623).
+We used a publicly available dataset of BIRDCLEF 2023 to train and test our model.
+We extracted the features from the short recordings of individual bird calls.
+We analyzed both the features of melspectrogram and train metadata (provided).
+Features extracted were fed to the Convolution Neural Network for training and used cross entropy loss function in the end for the multi class classification results.The performance of the model is evaluated using metrics such as macro average precision(map) along with accuracy.

+-Deep Learning Approach For Diagnosing COVID19 In CT Images
+    The Proposed framework, low level features from the Lungs Computed Tomography Images are extracted using a Pretrained model named Inception V3 and then fed to a fully connected layer then binary classification whether the CT Scan has COVID +ve or -ve .

+-Automation Of Home Appliances using Raspberry Pi3 Model B
+    Automation of home appliances like fan, light etc using IOT.
+Implementation of the automation done in two ways one is from website based and other is from Voice Commands to control the appliances (like Turn on light , Turn off fan etc).
+For this we have used Raspberry Pi3 Model B and a Relay Module and Google Tasker application.
+This Project got appreciation of one of the best projects in the CSE department Project expo of our college Silver Jubilee celebrations held in 2017.

 ## Publications
 - Krishna, P.M., Bindu, C.S., Kumar, E.S.
 (2022).
 Deep Learning Approach for Diagnosing COVID-19 in CT Images.
 In: Jacob, I.J., Kolandapalayam Shanmugam, S., Bestak, R. (eds) Data Intelligence and Cognitive Informatics.
 Algorithms for Intelligent Systems.
 Springer, Singapore. <a href= "https://doi.org/10.1007/978-981-16-6460-1_52">https://doi.org/10.1007/978-981-16-6460-1_52 </a>